-Individuals and groups are responsible or conducting activities in accordance with the rules, regulations, standards and BRCC Code of student Conduct.
+Individuals and groups are responsible for conducting activities in accordance with the rules, regulations, standards and BRCC Code of Student Conduct.

-Organizations shall not require of its members any activity incompatible with scholastic attainment or acceptable general development of the individual.
+Organizations shall not require of their members any activity incompatible with scholastic attainment or acceptable general development of the individual.

-To serve as an officer of an organization or in any elected or appointed position, a student must be in good standing with the college and maintain both a cumulative and previous semester grade point average of 2.0.
+To serve as an officer or in any elected or appointed position in an organization, a student must be in good standing with the college and maintain both a cumulative and previous semester grade point average of 2.0.

-All organizations must maintain one faculty advisor.
-All persons who hold the rank of professor, instructor, staff member, shall be considered eligible to serve as advisors of organizations.
-The advisor must be notified of, and encouraged to attend, meetings and functions of the organization and to assume partial responsibilities for its activities.
+All organizations must maintain at least one faculty advisor.
+All persons who hold the rank of professor, associate professor, assistant professor, instructor, adjunct instructor, and/or staff member, shall be considered eligible to serve as advisors of organizations.
+The advisor must be notified of, and encouraged to attend, meetings and functions of the organization and to assume partial responsibility for its activities.

-Every organization must furnish a complete list of officers and any members of the organization who are authorized to receive official notices, directives, or information from the College.
+Every organization must furnish a complete list of it's officers and any members of the organization who are authorized to receive official notices, directives, or information from the College.
 Such lists shall be kept current and accurate throughout the year by the organization and it shall be presumed that officers and members whose names appear on the list most recently filed are authorized to speak for and represent the organization in its relations with the college.